KiNoYo/rotation-builder/Readme.md

 ## TODO

-- [x] Hide Rotation Builder icons on dead targets
-- [x] Fix trinkets management
-- [x] Update to the 7.2.5 version of WoW
 - [ ] Add back the keybindings
 - [ ] Fix bug preventing us fron deleting the content of the icon input field of a spell